micmejia/bible-dump/AMPC/2 Chronicles/2 Chr 9.md

-And he ruled over [^a]all the kings from the [Euphrates] River to the land of Philistia and to the frontier of Egypt.
+And he ruled over all the kings from the [Euphrates] River to the land of Philistia and to the frontier of Egypt.